 Happy April!

 In early March, my longtime mentor, Robbie Motter, celebrated her 90th birthday by publishing her memoir, She Showed Up: A Woman of Purpose, Power & Unstoppable Faith.
-I read the manuscript last year so I could write a testimonial.
-However, when it got onto Amazon, I downloaded the book.
+Robbie sent me the manuscript last year so I could write a testimonial.
+However, last month. when the book got onto Amazon, I downloaded a copy to read it again.
 Around the same time, I spoke with a woman who is thinking about getting a divorce.
-That conversation was still on my mind when I read Robbie’s words,“showing up is the hinge that swings open every door”.
+She was still on my mind as I read Robbie’s words, “showing up is the hinge that swings open every door”.

 It struck a chord.
 Here’s why: